bigcode-project/bigcodebench/README.md

 ## Known Issues

 - [ ] We notice that some tasks heavily use memory for scientific modeling during testing.
 It will lead to timeout issues on some machines.
 If you get an error message like `Check failed: ret == 0 (11 vs. 0)Thread creation via pthread_create() failed.` in Tensorflow, it is very likely due to the memory issue.
 Try to allocate more memory to the process or reduce the number of parallel processes.

+- [ ] Due to the flakes in the evaluation, the execution results may vary slightly (~0.5%) between runs.
+We are working on improving the evaluation stability.

 ## 📜 Citation